Tolleson, DL. “Words Have Meaning and the Rich Don't Pay Their Fair Share.”

 The problem is that trillions of dollars in deficits provide precious little relief in the short term.
 Saddling ourselves, our children and grandchildren with a bill for trillions of dollars would have never got “our economy moving” (as history has since proven).
 And without following-up with a radical reverse in economic action, short term deficits do not provide long term benefits or relief.
 There is nothing about that which is temporary, prosperous or economically viable.

 What Obama did was to use language to say one thing that seemed like another.
 He associated the long term nature of national deficits to the premise of a “short term action” for immediate relief.
 But if you look at that very premise—that there is a modicum of anything short term concerning a national deficit—you immediately realize that is not the case.
-In fact, the very reason the United States has a national debit in the trillions and never balances the budget is a direct result of the long term impact deficit spending.
+In fact, the very reason the United States has a national debit in the trillions and never balances the budget is one of the direct, long term impacts of deficit spending.

 The lesson here is to differentiate facts from assertions.
 Words have meaning and using them incorrectly does not alter their meanings.